m4salah/challenge_go/README.md

 # Solving challenge in golang

-The challenge in challenge_test.go file with tests.
+The challenge solution in challenge_test.go file with tests.

 ## To run tests